 If someone genuinely cannot make these contributions, the situation will be considered individually.
 More important than the monetary contribution is one’s contribution through regular and useful work for the community.

 Newcomers are expected to maintain themselves and their dependents for at least the first year.
-After that, as any other Aurovilian, they are expected to continue maintaining themselves for so long as the financial means allow it.
-The overall cost of living varies depending on individual needs and life style, but for most people a minimum of Rs.6,000 per person per month is needed to meet the most basic expenses.
+After that, as any other Aurovilian, they are expected to continue maintaining themselves for so long as their financial means allow it.
+The overall cost of living varies depending on individual needs and lifestyle, but for most people a minimum of Rs.6,000 per person per month is needed to meet the most basic expenses.
 In addition, useful initial purchases may include a bicycle (Rs.3,000), moped (Rs.40,000) or motorcycle (Rs.45-70,000), plus bedding and simple furniture ranging from Rs.6,000 upwards.
 Then there is the question of housing.

 As there is currently a housing shortage in Auroville, it may be difficult for Newcomers, particularly those with families, to find a suitable place to stay.
 Auroville cannot yet afford to build houses for all those joining, and one should therefore come prepared to live in a temporary home, and if possible to pay for the construction of an apartment or house.
 Most residences in Auroville are built with contributions made by Auroville residents and Newcomers.
 There are architects and building units to assist with construction.
 The location of new houses is finalised in consultation with the group overseeing the development of Auroville.
 Meanwhile, there are some Newcomer houses/units available to accommodate families or individuals for up to two years (details can be obtained from the Housing Service).
 If you would like to live in one of these, please contact the Entry Service before arriving in Auroville, so they can inform you about availability and the financial conditions.